 However, it is worth noting that the court will not accept those findings if you supply a paternity test done by a company which has not been approved by the Ministry of Justice, regardless of your reasoning.
 A professional tester must notarise and perform a paternity test to be admissible in court.
 Doing the test at home does not stand in court.

 Before taking any legal action for a paternity test, consult your solicitor, seek advice, and ensure the company you use to perform the test is reputable, efficient and on the list of approved companies.
 You will find our sister service dadchecksilver.com on the “list” as Complement Genomics Ltd trading as dadcheck®.
 You must also follow the court’s orders.
 For example, do not bring an at-home paternity test to them and expect them to rule in your favour.

 Protects you From Frivolous Lawsuits

 For men, the most essential part of a paternity test is your legal rights against frivolous lawsuits.
-In the United Kingdom, it’s been discovered that most men are not the father of their children.
+In the United Kingdom, it’s been discovered that many men are not the father of their children.
 On top of that, many sexually promiscuous men are often the target of frivolous lawsuits where someone claims their child was conceived during a one-night stand, thus making the father responsible for maintaining that child.

-A paternity test in the UK is enough proof that your genetic code is not present in the child.
+A legal paternity test in the UK is enough proof that your genetic code is not present in the child.
 With this knowledge, there is no legal obligation to support that child.